elye/blog/docs/index.md

 # Elye's Blog

-Welcome to Elye's Blog Collection Page
+Welcome to Elye's Blog Collection Page.

+I have been

 It's a collection all blogs I've writen on [Medium](https://elye-project.medium.com/).